nextapps-de/flexsearch/doc/export-import.md

 }
 ```

-> You'll need to use the same configuration as you used before the export.
-Any changes on the configuration needs to be re-indexed.
+The export payload includes a `.cfg` key that carries all index configuration (tokenizer, encoder, resolution, context, score, etc).
+A plain `new Index({})` or `new Document({})` is sufficient — no need to repeat the original options.

+> When a custom encoder or score function is defined **inline** in the original config it is serialized as source text and reconstructed on import.
+If the function closes over outer variables those bindings **will not** be available after restore — keep any required values inside the function body.

+> The feature "fastupdate" is automatically disabled on import.

 <a name="serialize"></a>
 ## Fast-Boot Serialization for Server-Side-Rendering (PHP, Python, Ruby, Rust, Java, Go, Node.js, ...)

 > This is an experimental feature with limited support which probably might drop in future release.
 You're welcome to give some feedback.

 When using Server-Side-Rendering you can create a different export which instantly boot up.
 Especially when using Server-side rendered content, this could help to restore a __<u>static</u>__ index on page load.
-Document-Indexes aren't supported yet for this method.

 > When your index is too large you should use the default export/import mechanism.